Sir Mo Farah's former coach Alberto Salazar banned over anti-doping violations

 Sir Mo Farah's former coach has been banned from athletics for four years for multiple anti-doping violations, the United States Anti-Doping Agency (USADA) has said.

-American Alberto Salazar, 61, was sanctioned along with endocrinologist Jeffrey Brown for "orchestrating and facilitating prohibited doping conduct" while working with the Nike Oregon Project (NOP), USADA said.
+American Alberto Salazar, 61, was sanctioned along with endocrinologist Jeffrey Brown for "orchestrating and facilitating prohibited doping conduct" while working with the Nike Oregon Project (NOP).

 Salazar's violations included "administration of a prohibited method", tampering or attempted tampering with athletes' doping control processes and trafficking or attempted trafficking of testosterone.

-The NOP was home to four-time Olympic champion Sir Mo from 2011 to 2017.
+The NOP was home to four-time Olympic champion Farah from 2011 to 2017.

+Farah said in a statement that he has "no tolerance for anyone who breaks the rules or crosses a line" after Salazar's four-year USADA ban.

 Brown was found to have tampered with records, administered an "over-limit" infusion and to have been complicit in Salazar's trafficking of testosterone.